hrkloeck/SKADS-Sky-Simulation/README.md

 University of Oxford (long time ago), suitable for planning science with the Square Kilometer Array radio telescope.

-The radio continuum is descriped by the S-cubed-SEX (Semi-Empirical extragalactic database) [Wilman et al. 2008](https://academic.oup.com/mnras/article/388/3/1335/956611)
+The radio continuum is descriped by the S-cubed-SEX (Semi-Empirical eXtragalactic (SEX) simulation)
+[Wilman et al. 2008](https://academic.oup.com/mnras/article/388/3/1335/956611) DM density field evolved under linear theory, populated with objects from known radio luminosity functions, and with other important physics (e.g. non-linear structures, source models) ` pasted on’ currently 20x20 deg2 out to z~20 ,
+~2.5x108 simulated sources

+Sky area: 20x20 deg2
+• Redshift range: z = 0 – 20
+• Flux density limits: 10nJy @ 151MHz, 610MHz, 1.4 GHz,
+4.86 GHz & 18 GHz
+• Source populations: radio-quiet AGN
+FRI and FRII radio-loud AGN
+normal star-forming galaxies
+starburst galaxies

-A virtual sky of extragalactic HI and CO Lines is descriped by the SAX simulations [Obreschkow et al. 2009](https://iopscience.iop.org/article/10.1088/0004-637X/703/2/1890)
+A virtual sky of extragalactic HI and CO Lines is descriped by the SAX (Semi-Analytic eXtragalactic simulations)

+[Obreschkow et al. 2009](https://iopscience.iop.org/article/10.1088/0004-637X/703/2/1890)

+DM haloes from
+Millennium Simulation.
+Ascribed HI and
+H2, star formation rates and AGN
+properties: provides insufficient FOV for
+SKADS benchmark
+4x4 deg2 out to z~20 (HI/CO)
+~107 objects
+star-formation continuum OK

 They form part of the SKADS program, which is partly funded by the European Union.
 Their purpose is to provide the community with a common testing ground for many of the SKA key